typisttech/image-optimize-command/README.md

 >
 > --- [wpbeginner](http://www.wpbeginner.com/wp-tutorials/how-to-add-animated-gifs-in-wordpress/)

-Luckily for you, Lasse M. Tvedt showed how to stop WordPress from resizing GIFs on [StackExchange](https://wordpress.stackexchange.com/a/229724).
+Luckily for you, Lasse M. Tvedt showed [how to stop WordPress from resizing GIFs](https://wordpress.stackexchange.com/a/229724) on StackExchange.

 ### Can I use this on managed hosting?

-No, you can't use this on managed hosting such as [Kinsta](http://bit.ly/kinsta-com) or [WP Engine](https://typist.tech/go/wp-engine) because they don't allow you to install those binaries.
+No, you can't use this on managed hosting such as [Kinsta](http://bit.ly/kinsta-com), [Flywheel](https://typist.tech/go/flywheel) or [WP Engine](https://typist.tech/go/wp-engine) because they prohibit installing the binaries.

 If you must use it on managed hosting, [hire a developer](https://typist.tech/contact/) to add SaaS provider integration: